-8. CONVERTIBLE DEBENTURE
+7. CONVERTIBLE DEBENTURE

 On April 8, 2017, the Company issued a non-interesting bearing, unsecured convertible debenture to Richard Gilliam, a director and major shareholder of the Company, for gross proceeds of \$100,000.
 The debenture is convertible, at the option of the holder, into common shares of the Company at a conversion price equal to the greater of \$0.15 per share or the subscription price for each common share in the most recently completed private placement of the Company during the term of the debenture.
 The debenture matured twelve (12) months from the date of closing of the financing on April 8, 2018 and is payable on demand.
 Using a risk adjusted discount rate of 12%, the equity portion was determined to be \$11,255 and was recognized as the equity portion of convertible debenture on the Consolidated Statement of Financial Position.
 Accretion expense of \$5,795 was expensed to the Consolidated Statements of Comprehensive Loss during the year ended September 30, 2018.
+During the year ended September 30, 2020, the convertible debenture was repaid in full.

-9. LOANS PAYABLE
+8. LOANS PAYABLE

 On August 1, 2017, the Company received a non-interest bearing, unsecured demand loan of US \$80,000 from Richard Gilliam, a director and major shareholder of the Company.
-The fair value of the loan was \$105,944 on September 30, 2019 (September 30, 2018 - \$103,560).
+On October 9, 2019, the Company amended the loan to mature on October 9, 2020 ("Maturity") and interest will accrue at a rate of 4% per annum, compounded semi-annually, and will be paid on Maturity together with the outstanding principal.
+During the year ended September 30, 2020, the loan and accrued interest were repaid in full.